 To influence the rendering quality of the map you have 3 options.
-Choose menu option Settings > Options click on the Rendering tab and select or deselect following checkboxes.
+Choose menu option Settings > Options click on the Rendering & SVG tab and select or deselect following checkboxes.

-- X Make lines appear less jagged at the expense of some drawing performance - X Fix problems with incorrectly filled polygons
+- X Make lines appear less jagged at the expense of some drawing performance - Fix problems with incorrectly filled polygons

-4.4 Measuring
+4.4.
+Measuring

 Measuring works within projected coordinate systems only (e.g., UTM).
 If the loaded map is defined with a geographic coordinate system (latitude/longitude), the results from line or area measurements will be incorrect.
 To fix this you need to set an appropriate map coordinate system (See Section 8).
+Both measuring modules also use the snapping settings from the digitizing module.
+This is useful, if you want to measure along lines or areas in vector layers.

-4.4.1 Measure length and areas
+4.4.1.
+Measure length and areas